ashhhlynn/ramen-shop-app/README.md

 <h2>About</h2>

-Yume is a mock Japanese restaurant ordering SPA (single page application).
+Yume is a mock restaurant ordering SPA (single page application) for Japanese cuisine.
 The app is built with a Rails API backend and a JavaScript frontend.
 A user can view menus by category, add and remove menu items from a shopping cart, and submit orders.

 <h2>Tech Stack</h2>